data-6-berkeley/fa25/syllabus.md

 * **DataHub**: This is where you will complete Python assignments on Jupyter Notebooks, an interactive scientific notebook popular in data science applications and Data courses.
 Access via [https://datahub.berkeley.edu/](https://datahub.berkeley.edu/) or by clicking coding books on the front page.
 * **Gradescope**: This is where you will submit all assignments, including weekly reading assignments.
 The front page has a button to our [course Gradescope](https://www.gradescope.com/courses/{{ site.gradescope_course_id }}).
 * **Google Drive**: Lecture resources are on Google Slides (accompanied by notebooks you can access on DataHub).
 You will occasionally need to submit surveys via Google Forms.
 * **bCourses**: At the moment, there's not much here.
+We also won't plan much here, so please contact staff via Ed or email.

 ### Support

-You are not alone in this course; the staff and instructors are here to support you as you learn the material.
+You are not alone in this course!
+The staff and instructors are here to support you as you learn the material.
 It’s expected that some aspects of the course will take time to master, and the best way to master challenging material is to ask questions.
 For questions, use [Ed](https://edstem.org/us/courses/{{ site.ed_course_id }}/discussion), not bCourses.
 We will also hold in-person office hours that offer drop-in help on assignments and course material.
+Instructor "Tea Hours" are for advising and are also drop-in (welcome!).
+See our [Calendar]({{site.url}}{{ site.baseurl }}/calendar) for office hour times.

 We are a much smaller course than many of the Data Science classes you may encounter at Berkeley.
-Use that to your advantage!
+Use this fact to your advantage!
 The instructor, TAs and UCS1s are here to support you, so please lean on your course staff if you need more support in the class or have any questions/concerns.

 ## Course Components	&#x1F4D2;

 ### Lecture

-* **Lecture**: Monday and Wednesdays 11AM-12PM @ Mulford 240
+* **Lecture**: Monday and Wednesdays 11AM-12PM @ [Mulford 240](https://www.berkeley.edu/map/mulford-hall/)

 Lectures are live, in-person, and not recorded.
 Lectures aim to introduce new ideas and concepts in programming and data science.
 All lecture resources (slides, code, notes) will be linked on the course website.
 We recommend skimming the notes beforehand if you can.

 **Attendance is required.** The class is small for a UC Berkeley computing class, and we want to make the most of it.
 Class activities will be interactive and involve discussion; this is as much a critical part of learning as passively absorbing content.
 Credit for attending will be through answering a class question in PollEverywhere; this question will double as a "concept check" to help understand the material we're currently covering.

-You have **5 lecture drops**, meaning you can miss up to 5 lectures without penalty.
+You have **5 lecture drops**, meaning you can miss up to 5 lectures without penalty, after the first lecture.
 These drops are not intended to be “free-passes” to skip lectures: please reserve them for unexpected personal or family emergencies, sickness, etc.

 ### Lab Section